pelithne/k8s/workshop.md

 To see the application in action, open a web browser to the external IP address.

 ![Image of Kubernetes cluster on Azure](./media/azure-vote.png)

-If the application did not load, it might be due to an authorization problem with your image registry.
-To view the status of your containers, use the `kubectl get pods` command.
-If the container images cannot be pulled, see [allow access to Container Registry with a Kubernetes secret](https://docs.microsoft.com/azure/container-registry/container-registry-auth-aks#access-with-kubernetes-secret).

 In the next step you will learn how to use Kubernetes DevOps features.